ghumakkad/blog/_posts/2009-04-11-basic-mountaineering-course-hmi.markdown

 </figure>

 H.M.I. offers Basic, Advance and Methods Of Instruction Course in the field of Mountaineering.
 These courses are held in the month of October, November, December, March, April and May.
+Duration for this basic course is 4 weeks.
 Being heavily subsidized, the fee charged is very nominal INR 4000 for Indian citizens and SAARC countries.
 It is USD 700 for foreign nationals.
-The fees includes the accommodation, fooding.
+The fees includes the accommodation and fooding.
 Institute also provides you the equipments and the warm clothes for all courses.
-Duration for this basic course is 4 weeks.

 ### Basic Mountaineering Course